Sergikavtaradze/SE-xQSM-Head-Neck/xQSM/python/README.md

   [--input_suffix "_unwrapped-SEGUE_mask-nfe_bfr-PDF_localfield.nii.gz"] \
   [--target_suffixes "_ConsensusMean.nii.gz"]
 ```
+Notes:
 The arguments inside the [...] are optional.
+--input_root argument is the path to the directory where the input data for the network is stored in NifTi format
+--target_root is an optional argument and it needs to be specified if the network's targets are in a different directory than the input directory.
+If no target_root given it defaults to input_root path.
+--pretrained_path is the path to the original xQSM checkpoint.
+--snapshot_path is the path where our checkpoint will be saved
+--ckpt_folder is the name of the folder that will be created inside the snapshot path to save weights for a specific training instance.

+Hyperparameters:
+-bs is the batch size
+-ep is the number of epochs
+-lr is the learning rate
+-ps is the input patch size
-- se determines if the xQSM network will have additional squeeze and excitation layers
+[-se] is an optional flag which constructs the xQSM model with additional squeeze and excitation layers.

 - input and output suffixes allow for one to train the model with data which have different naming conventions that expected (i.e. using the consensus or the mean of the 3 different reconstruction methods available to us as the ground truth rather than just a single method as the ground truth)

-Notes:
-- Use `-se` to enable squeeze-and-excitation.
 - Multiple targets supported with comma-separated `--target_suffixes`.

 ### Train on synthetic data